 Pros and Cons of Modular Homes

-Although modular homes are cheaper and take less time to build than traditional site-built homes, the biggest downsides are you often have to pay more upfront, and it can take longer to resell.
+Although modular homes are cheaper and take less time to build than traditional site-built homes, the biggest downside is paying more upfront.

 Advantages of Modular Homes

-- Move-in time takes 2 to 6 months, which is 30 to 60 percent faster than site-built homes.
+Move-in time takes 2 to 6 months, which is 30% to 60% faster than site-built homes.

-- Modular homes cost 10 to 20 percent less than stick-built homes
+Modular homes cost 10% to 20% less than stick-built homes

 Disadvantages of Modular Homes